X-Illuminati/internet-of-spores/doc/system_architecture.md

 Sensor readings are not stored in NOR flash and will be lost if power is removed from the unit.
 Sensor readings are stored in RTC RAM that is persistent through deep-sleep and only uploaded to the server occasionally (about every 20-30 minutes).

 The sensor readings collected are stored in an InfluxDB time-series database.
+Sensor readings are stored in UTC and no special interaction is needed during daylight-savings-time adjustments.

 ### Sensor Node Power Management
 Sensor nodes are primarily powered by battery.